 WADA’s Outreach Program is delivered at major multi-sport events, such as the Olympic and Paralympic Games, and other regional events.
 While the program has evolved over time, the following characteristics remain central to the success and effectiveness of WADA’s Program in particular, and of outreach in general:

 WADA sets up its Athlete Outreach Center in a high-visibility area that receives a great deal of athlete traffic throughout the sporting event.
-Athletes are encouraged to visit the Center when, and as often, it is most convenient for them so that they feel comfortable asking questions about anti-doping issues.
+Athletes are encouraged to visit the Center when and as often as it is most convenient for them so that they feel comfortable asking questions about anti-doping issues.

 Athletes visiting the Center play interactive computer games that allow them to test their knowledge about anti-doping.
 Participants are rewarded for their efforts.
 At some events, athletes can sign a “Pledge to Doping-Free Sport” banner that is displayed at the Center throughout the event.